benton-tripp/hyperarchal-ts/README.md

 # hyperarchal-ts
-Hierarchal time series forecasting and reconciliaton in Python
+Hierarchical time series forecasting and reconciliaton in Python